AguaClara/Textbook/Introduction/Introduction.rst

 The AguaClara treatment train consists of the following processes
  - flow measurement
- - metering of the coagulant (and chlorine) that will cause particles to stick together
+ - metering of the coagulant that will cause particles to stick together
  - mixing of the coagulant with the raw water
  - flocculation where the water is deformed to cause particle collisions
  - floc filter where large flocs settle through water that is flowing upward causing collisions between small particles carried by the upward flowing water and the large flocs
- - lamellar sedimentation where gravity causes particles to settle to an inclined plate and then slide back down into the floc filter
+ - plate settlers (lamellar sedimentation) where gravity causes particles to settle to an inclined plate and then slide back down into the floc filter
  - stacked rapid sand filtration where particles collide with previously deposited particles in a sand filter bed
  - disinfection with chlorine to inactivate any pathogens that escaped the previous unit processes